About Welcoming America

 We are driven to build a more welcoming America, achieving excellence in all we do and guided by the following values and principles:

-We operate with the conviction that better decisions are reached when multiple backgrounds and perspectives are meaningfully engaged and strive to create an equitable and collaborative environment in which differences are embraced and harnessed to achieve the best results.
-We consider all facets of diversity, including the areas of gender, race, ethnicity, religion, class, and sexual orientation, as well as cultural aspects including values, preferences, and beliefs.
+We consider all facets of diversity, including the areas of gender, race, ethnicity, status, ability, religion, class, and sexual orientation, as well as cultural aspects including values, preferences, and beliefs.

 Welcoming America is an award-winning, internationally-recognized organization.
 We are honored to have received the following awards and recognition as a testament to the power of our collective work and movement.

-- 2011: Received a prestigious Draper Richards Kaplan Fellowship for its work in immigrant integration and potential to
+- 2011: Received a prestigious Draper Richards Kaplan Fellowship for its work in immigrant integration.

 - 2013: Our Welcoming Cities Initiative is recognized as a 2013 Clinton Global Initiative America Commitment to Action.